What is Interactive Voice Response IVR System and How to Perform IVR Testing:

 What is IVR System?

-Interactive Voice Response (IVR) is an automated technology which allows interaction with a human being (caller) with the help of voice input and DTMF input (Dual-tone multi-frequency) using the keyboard.
+Interactive Voice Response (IVR) is an automated technology that allows interaction with a human being (caller) with the help of voice input and DTMF input (Dual-tone multi-frequency) using the keyboard.

 IVR system is used for multiple purposes like processing of customer’s phone call, providing transaction details, taking customer’s requests, providing information on new products, transferring calls to agents based on customer request, etc.